Iberian lynx: Genetic research

 The genetic diversity of the Iberian lynx is lower than in any other genetically impoverished felid, which is a consequence of fragmentation, a population bottleneck, and isolation of population units.
 Iberian lynxes in Doñana and Andujar differ genetically at microsatellite markers.
 Samples collected in Doñana exhibited a high degree of inbreeding as this unit was isolated for a long time.

+In popular culture

+Portuguese street artist Bordalo II, known for his installations made of garbage, created a public sculpture of a Iberian lynx in Parque das Nações, Lisbon, made for the World Conference of Ministers Responsible for Youth in 2019 and Youth Forum Lisboa+21.